snakers4/silero-models/README.md

 ### Dependencies

 - All examples:
-  - torch (used to clone the repo in tf and onnx examples)
+  - `torch`, 1.8+ (used to clone the repo in tf and onnx examples), breaking changes for version older than 1.6
-  - torchaudio
+  - `torchaudio`, latest version bound to PyTorch should work
-  - omegaconf
+  - `omegaconf`, latest just should work
 - Additional for ONNX examples:
-  - onnx
+  - `onnx`, latest just should work
-  - onnxruntime
+  - `onnxruntime`, latest just should work
 - Additional for TensorFlow examples:
-  - tensorflow
+  - `tensorflow`, latest just should work
-  - tensorflow_hub
+  - `tensorflow_hub`, latest just should work

 Please see the provided Colab for details for each example below.
 All examples are maintained to work with the latest major packaged versions of the installed libraries.